dattalab/state-moseq/README.md

 # State MoSeq

-State MoSeq (sMoSeq) is a method for discovering higher-order states in animal behavior.
+State MoSeq (sMoSeq) is a method for discovering high-level states states in animal behavior.
 Given low-level behavior labels (e.g. MoSeq syllables), sMoSeq fits a hierarchical hidden Markov model to identify how behaviors are clustered over time.
 For additional details, see the [TODO: add paper link].

 ## [Documentation](https://state-moseq.readthedocs.io/en/latest/)